The Valley School: Campus

 The school is set on a 120 acre campus with a lake and two artificial ponds, dams, three ancient Banyan trees (over 100 years old), and lightly wooded rolling hills.
 However, 17 acre of land was taken by the forest department of the government with clear notice and now the school campus is 103 acre.
 Academic buildings are concentrated around the main school in the eastern section of the campus; the student dormitories, residential quarters, guesthouses and the old "Art Village" was located on the western side.
 The old Art Village was destroyed and taken by the Forest Department in the year 2008.
 The New "Art Village" is located and built around the school Amphitheater.

 The school had three entrances initially, the first gate being the main entrance to the school building, the second gate gave access to the football field while the third gate gave access to the Study Centre and the residential houses, as well as the Art Village.
 A stylized Neem Tree – which rests the highest point on the land, is the logo of the school.
 The school is divided into three divisions- Junior School- classes 1–4, Middle school- classes 5–7, and senior school- classes 8–12.

 Transportation and Housing

 Most students commute to school by bus.
 The buses are both privately owned and public BMTC contract buses.
 The school buses operate on routes in the city, picking up and dropping students off.
 Car pooling is encouraged.
-Boarding is optional and is available for classes 11 and higher.
+Boarding is compulsory and is standard for classes 11 and higher.
 Student hostels are located on campus.